History of English cricket (1726–1750): Venues

-Sevenoaks Vine, the colloquial name of the Vine Cricket Ground in Sevenoaks, was first recorded as a venue in September 1734 when Kent hosted Sussex.
-Lord Middlesex (1710–1769) and his brother Lord John Sackville (1713–1765) played for Kent; and Sir William Gage for Sussex.
+Sevenoaks Vine, the colloquial name of the Vine Cricket Ground in Sevenoaks, was first recorded as a venue in September 1734, when Kent defeated Sussex.
+Lord Middlesex and his brother Lord John Sackville played for Kent; and Sir William Gage for Sussex.
 Kent won the match.
-On a biographical note, Lord Middlesex (Charles Sackville) became the 2nd Duke of Dorset from 1765 to 1769.
-He was succeeded by his nephew, the famous 3rd Duke, who was the son of Lord John Sackville.

 Laleham Burway was first recorded as the venue for two Chertsey matches in 1736.
 It does not appear in the sources again until 1759, from when it became one of the most frequent venues for big matches.
-It famously staged the 1771 Chertsey v Hambledon match in which Thomas "Daddy" White used a bat that was the width of the wicket—as a result, the maximum width of the bat was set at four and one quarter inches.
+It famously staged the 1771 Chertsey versus Hambledon match in which Thomas "Daddy" White used a bat that was the width of the wicket—as a result, the maximum width of the bat was set at four and one quarter inches.

 Kew Green was an occasional venue in the 1730s and was favoured by the Prince of Wales.
 In 1737, he arranged three matches there in which the Prince of Wales' XI met Sir William Gage's XI, the 3rd Duke of Marlborough's XI, and London.
 The result of the Gage match is unknown, and Wales' XI defeated Marlborough's XI.
-G. B. Buckley doubts if the London match was played as Wales' first child Princess Augusta (1737–1813) was born to "great rejoicings in London".
+G. B. Buckley doubts if the London match was played as Wales' first child Princess Augusta was born to "great rejoicings in London".
 The Prince provided beer for the populace but "one lot of it was too bad to drink".
 Augusta was the elder sister of George III and the mother of Princess Caroline of Brunswick.

 Emergence of written rules

 Articles of Agreement, 1727

-In 1727, the 2nd Duke of Richmond organised two matches against Alan Brodrick and they drew up Articles of Agreement between them to determine the rules that must apply in these contests.
+In 1727, the 2nd Duke of Richmond organised two matches between his own team and Alan Brodrick's XI.
+Richmond and Brodrick drew up Articles of Agreement between them to determine the rules that must apply in these contests.
 This type of agreement seems to have been used throughout the period.
 It is the earliest known instance of rules (or some part of the rules as in this case) being formally agreed, although rules as such definitely existed.
 In early times, the rules would be agreed orally and subject to local variations so the Articles of Agreement were created to complement and clarify the rules.

 Another reference to Articles of Agreement occurs in 1730 when London played Kent at a venue called Frog Lane in Islington.
 The report says: "but being obliged by their Articles to leave off at seven o'clock", they could not finish it.
 London had a lead of 30 when play ended and there was a resumption on Kennington Common six days later.

 A game between London and Sevenoaks was arranged for 8 July 1734 on Kennington Common, but it was not played due to the non-appearance of the Sevenoaks team.
 The Whitehall Evening Post reported that, according to the Articles of Agreement, their deposit money was forfeit.